 Above is a typical curl bar that is made by many manufacturers, all indistinguishable from each other.
+A curl bar sitting on a preacher curl bench of a gym is most likely of this type.
 This particular one is the Marcy SOC-49 weighing 17 lbs, and it looks much the same as the CAP OB-47 weighing 16 lbs.
-They might literally be the same exact bar, if you account for the collars that CAP includes that weigh about a pound.
+They might literally be the same exact bar from the same factory in China, if you account for the collars that CAP includes that weigh about a pound.

 The typical inexpensive olympic curl bar like that is 4ft long and about 20 lbs.
 There are thousands and thousands of those floating around.

 On the heavy end of the spectrum, Rogue’s 54″ (or 4.5′) curl bar above is 30 lbs, unusually heavy for a curl bar.

 Rogue put knurling over the entire shaft, with the exception of the very middle.
 This is in contrast to most other manufacturers who cheap out and knurl only some portions of the shaft.
 Normally nobody would grip a curl bar that far to the sides, but it’s there if you want it.

 For a curl bar with very long sleeves to load more weight, Troy makes a 5ft long curl bar that weighs 31 lbs.
 As with Rogue, the shaft between the collars (the part you grip) is the same as a 4ft curl bar, about 32″, with only the sleeves extended in length.

 Above is an example of a super curl bar, with exaggerated bends in it to accommodate tricep exercises too, weighing 17 lbs.
 This one is made by CAP Barbell, but like the first olympic curl bar I showed further above, lots of manufacturers make one that looks just like this about weighs about the same.

 Weight of Standard EZ Curl Bars